History of Science on Stage Europe

 The tradition of organising the Science on Stage festivals via National Steering Committees was carried on.
-The 12th European Science on Stage festival will take place from 24-27 March 2022 in Prague, Czech Republic.
-In the past, the festival took place in various European Citys: Cascais, Portugal (2019), Debrecen, Hungary (2017), London (2015), Słubice, Poland/Frankfurt an der Oder, Germany (2013).
+The 13th European Science on Stage festival will take place from 12-15 August 2024 in Turku, Finland.
+In the past, the festival took place in various European Citys: Prague, Czech Republic (2022), Cascais, Portugal (2019), Debrecen, Hungary (2017), London (2015), Słubice, Poland/Frankfurt an der Oder, Germany (2013).

 2011: Foundation of Science on Stage Europe

 In November 2011, the representatives of the participating countries founded the non-profit association Science on Stage Europe, recognised by German law with headquarters in Berlin.